nienkeboomsma/dokugaku/README.md

 WORK_PROCESSOR_PORT=3004
 ```

-Then use `docker compose up` to spin up the containers.
+4. Use your terminal of choice to navigate to the `dokugaku` folder and run `docker compose up`.

+5. Go to `http://localhost:3000` in your browser.

 # Uploading files

 ## Manga

-### Cover
+### File formats

-When uploading manga, please note that the first image will be used as the cover image.
+The manga page files can be `.jpg`, `.jpeg`, `.png` and `.webp`.

 ### Page numbers

 When manga files are uploaded each vocab item is assigned to the page on which it was found.
 It is assumed that the (alphabetically) first image is page 1, the second image is page 2, etc. Unfortunately this assumption is not always correct, so it is worthwhile to check this before you upload the images.
 It will sometimes be necessary to remove some of the first few pages to make the page numbers line up properly.

+### Cover

+The alphabetically first image will be used as the cover image.

 ### Pre-mokuro'd manga

-It might make more sense to run Mokuro on your host machine instead of leaving it to the mokuro container (on my own machine it's about 8 times as fast).
+It might make more sense to run Mokuro on your host machine instead of leaving it to the mokuro container (on my own machine it is significantly faster).
 In that case, check the relevant checkbox and upload the `.json` files along with the images.

 ## Novels

+### File formats

+The cover image can be `.jpg`, `.jpeg`, `.png` or `.webp`.
+The text files can be `.html`, `.md` and `.txt`.

+### Text formatting

+Uploaded texts will be converted to a barebones `.html` file containing only headers, paragraphs and ruby.
+There are some things to keep in mind:

-### Multiple files
+#### Multiple files

 It is possible to upload a novel across multiple files (for example, when using Calibre's edit function to extract a novel's `.html` files).
-Do make sure the files are named in alphabetically ascending order, otherwise the novel will be scrambled.
+These separate files will automatically be stitched together.
+It is important that they are named in alphabetically ascending order, otherwise they will be stitched together in the wrong order.

-### 'Page numbers'
+### Paragraphs

-In the case of novels the 'page number' actually refers to the number of the chunk in which that particular vocab item happened to pass through the parsing engine.
-It is a rather arbitrary value, but it is crucial to have _some_ value in order to enable sorting vocab by first appearance.
+In `.html` files paragraphs can be clearly distinguished by their `p` tags.
+In `.md` files paragraphs must be separated by a blank line.
+In `.txt` files a single newline is sufficient, but a blank line works as well.

+#### Title

+An `h1` header will automatically be inserted based on the title provided in the upload form.
+It is therefore not necessary to include one in the uploaded text files.

-### Texts with images
+### Images

-Please note that images inside of `.md` or `.html` files will be stripped during processing.
+Any images inside of `.md` or `.html` files will be stripped during processing.
 This can be problematic if images are used for chapter titles (as they often are in Kindle books).
 In that case, be sure to manually replace the images with an appropriate text string before uploading the files.

+### 'Page numbers'

+In the case of novels the `pageNumber` variable actually refers to the _paragraph_ number.
+It is used across Dokugaku for the same purposes as the page numbers in manga (i.e. tracking reading progress and ordering glossary words) so it did not seem worth it to muddy up the types by adding a different property name to the mix.

 # Managing vocab